-What if my complaint is about a governor?
+What if the complaint is about a governor?

-You should still contact the Chair of Governors who will investigate your concerns.
-If the complaint is about the Chair of Governors you should contact a member of the governing body complaints committee.
-The school should be able to tell you who that would be.
-The governing body may agree to enter into formal collaboration arrangements with another governing body to investigate a complaint against the governing body.
+Contact the Chair of Governors who will investigate the concerns.
+If the complaint is about the Chair of Governors contact the Vice Chair.
+The governing board may agree to enter into formal collaboration arrangements with another governing board to investigate a complaint against the governing board.

-What if my complaint is about a Headteacher?
+What if the complaint is about a Headteacher?

-You should contact the Chair of Governors at stage one, who will investigate your concerns.
+Contact the Chair of Governors at stage one, who will investigate the concerns.
 The school should be able to tell you who that would be.
 If you still have a complaint following the Chair's investigation, you will bypass to stage 3, where a panel of governors will be set up to investigate further.